Bug report #4096

 When saving referenced layers in a project and the project setting is set to relative paths, QGIS still writes the referenced project as absolute.

-#3 Updated by Gavin Fleming almost 8 years ago
+#3 Updated by Gavin Fleming over 8 years ago

 - OS version set to 11.04